PTQTP: Post-Training Quantization to Trit-Planes for Large Language Models: Experiments

 \subsection{Main Results}

-\textbf{Perplexity Results on SOTA Model Families.} Table \ref{tab_qwen} compares PTQTP with baselines across LLaMA3.1/3.2, Qwen 2.5 and Qwen 3 variants (0.6B to 70B).
-PTQTP performances on additional datasets are in Table~\ref{tab_llama_ppl} of the Appendix.
-The results demonstrate that PTQTP consistently outperforms existing extreme low-bit (1-3 bit) quantization schemes and approaches or exceeds 4-bit methods across diverse architectures.
-This robustness is particularly pronounced in SOTA small LLMs (0.6B-3B), which are typically more vulnerable to quantization due to their higher information density from advanced pretraining recipes.
-The exceptional performance retention of PTQTP establishes it as a robust, generalizable, and efficient quantization solution for both current and future models.
-Additional analyses on robustness are in Appendix~\ref{app_roust_analy}.
+\paragraph{Perplexity on Mainstream Model Backbones.} Table \ref{tab_qwen} compares the perplexity of PTQTP on WikiText2 and C4 datasets with baselines across LLaMA2 , LLaMA3.x and Qwen 3 variants (0.6B to 70B).
+The results demonstrate that PTQTP consistently outperforms existing extremely low-bit (1-3 bit) quantization schemes and approaches or exceeds 4-bit methods across diverse architectures. \textbf{\textit{This robustness is particularly pronounced in SOTA small LLMs (0.6B-3B), which are typically more vulnerable to quantization due to their higher information density from advanced pretraining recipes.}} The exceptional performance retention of PTQTP establishes it as a robust, generalizable, and efficient quantization solution for both current and future models.

-\textbf{Comparison of PTQ Methods.} We select Qwen3-14B-instruct as our benchmark baseline, as larger models generally exhibit greater resistance to quantization-induced performance loss, making the 14B size ideal for evaluating extreme quantization effectiveness.
-Results in Table~\ref{tab_quanT^14b} reveal dramatic disparities in capability retention across PTQ methods.
-GPTQ variants at 3-bit collapse to near-zero performance on mathematical tasks, while specialized 1.05-bit schemes (PBLLM, BiLLM) show catastrophic failure on Math-500 (0\%) and GSM8K ($<$2\%).
-Even ARB-LLM\textsubscript{RC}-b1.05, despite architectural modifications, achieves only 1.80\% and 32.22\% on these benchmarks—significantly below baseline. \textit{This evidence confirms that mathematical reasoning is uniquely vulnerable to precision loss in conventional PTQ approaches}, exhibiting 19$\times$ greater performance degradation compared to linguistic tasks, with non-negligible impacts (12.7\% mean reduction) on general reasoning benchmarks.
-These findings suggest that architectural modifications alone—such as salient weight protection—cannot effectively preserve mathematical reasoning capabilities at ultra-low precision.

-In contrast, PTQTP-b1.58 achieves 82.40\% on Math-500 and 85.44\% on GSM8K—less than 5\% degradation from the baseline.
-This preservation of mathematical reasoning at ultra-low bit-widths suggests PTQTP effectively decouples numerical precision requirements from model parameterization.
-Its consistent performance across diverse benchmarks (93.56\% ARC-C, 76.18\% MMLU) without requiring dynamic bit allocation, salient weight protection, or sensitivity-aware quantization fundamentally challenges the assumed trade-off between low-bit quantization and mathematical reasoning ability.